by Shawn Burke, Ph.D.

 If we assume that the men’s paddling power Pm is one – as you’ll see, we’re only interested in the relative paddling powers, not their absolute values – then

-This means that the NECKRA mixed C2 handicap implies women exert about 81% of the power men do when paddling.
-Is this consistent with the Women’s C2 handicap?
+This means that the NECKRA mixed C2 grading implies women exert about 81% of the power men do when paddling.
+Is this consistent with the Women’s C2 grading?
 To answer we’ll do a quick version of the analysis.
 As above, the steady state speed for a women’s tandem is

 For the 1-hour race the time adjustment for a men’s tandem is zero; for a women’s tandem it is -4 minutes, which means that in the absence of a time adjustment the women’s tandem will finish in 1:04, or 1.0666 hours, or… 1.0666 times the finishing time of the hypothetical men’s tandem.
 Thus